qbvbsite/TileEngine/README.md

-TileEngine
+2D Tile Engine - Made in Java
 ==========
-Made public for others to learn/use.
+Was going to be used as an apllet/desktop/andriod engine for 2D RPG games.

-This is no longer in development.
+I'm making this public for others to learn/use.
+So feel free to fork and use as you please.